Bbarrett/SimpleFundTracker/README.md

 This is a project I have been working on for fun.
 Please don't take any of the numbers or calculations too seriously.
 It is a total work in progress.
 I will add more details as the project moves forward.

+Not a lot of time to mess with this old project lately, or at least to push changes, but coming soon:

+-An actual working user interface.
+-Graphing capabilities
+-What your current retirement income would look like in Bitcoin...you know you want to see.